CBD Oil For Pets

 Cannabinoids like CBD can also build up in their body, which causes an increase in the number of cannabinoid receptors.
-This makes their endocannabinoid system’s more active and more sensitive to stimulation by cannabinoids, further supporting its efforts to maintain homeostasis.
+This makes their endocannabinoid system more active and sensitive to stimulation by cannabinoids, further supporting their efforts to maintain homeostasis.

 Potential Benefits of CBD supplements

 Although there is no official veterinary stance on CBD as a medicine, there is plenty of research to back up claims of its benefits for pets.
 Many of the ailments that develop in old age in humans are very similar to those in our furry mammal friends.
 CBD can be used to help manage conditions including (but aren’t limited to):

 So What About Dosages?

 Before proceeding with CBD, we strongly advise you to consult your vet and get the green light.
 We would never recommend you go against expert advice.
 Once you have confirmation, begin with a light dosage, 1mg per 10lbs of bodyweight.

 Administer this once or twice a day, keeping watch over your pet to make sure there are no adverse effects.
 If there is no improvement in the condition, slowly bring the dosage up until you reach the desired outcome.